AngellusMortis/cc-updater/README.md

 ## Making New Repos

 Go to the [template repo](https://github.com/AngellusMortis/cc-updater-template) and click "Use this template" and create a public repository (private repos are not supported).
+After you create your repo, go to "Settings -> Actions -> General" and change "Workflow Permissions" to "Read and write permissions"

 Add your files the `src` directory and commit/push them.
 Github Actions will automatically generate a `src/manifest.json` whenever you commit to the default branch.
 After the `manifest.json` is made, you can use `ghuconf` to add the repo to your computer.

 The folder structure largely mimics the folder structure from the CraftOS `rom` folder: